Italian Communist Party: Resistance to fascism

 The party and its militants were actively involved in the resistance to Benito Mussolini's regime through clandestine action.
 They were well prepared for clandestine activity because of the structure of their organisation, and the fact that they had been victims of systematic repression by the authorities; more than three quarters of the political prisoners between 1926 and 1943 were communists.
 Throughout the dictatorship, the party was able to maintain and feed a clandestine network, distribute propaganda leaflets and newspapers, and infiltrate fascist unions and youth organisations.
 In 1935, the party led a campaign against the Second Italo-Ethiopian War.
 The party and communist partisans, among others, then went on to play a major role in the resistance movement that led to the fall of the Fascist regime in Italy.

+The party's underground network played an organising role in the March 1943 strikes in Italy, the first mass strikes under the regime; the extent to which the movement was organised rather than spontaneous has been debated by historians.

 On 15 May 1943, the party changed its official name to the Italian Communist Party (Partito Comunista Italiano), often shortened to PCI.
 This change was not surprising as PCI started being used as the party's acronym around 1924–1925.
 This name change also reflected a change in the Comintern's role—it increasingly became a federation of national communist parties.
 This trend accelerated after Lenin's death and its new name emphasised the party's shift from an international focus to an Italian one.
 At the time, it was a hotly contested issue for the two major factions of the party.
 On one side, the Leninist preferred the single world party as it was internationalist and strongly centralised, while on the other side the Italians wanted a party more tailored to their nation's peculiarities and more autonomy.